felipeagc/vkrender/README.md

 - [x] Figure out a way to pass more parameters to the pipeline on creation
 - [x] Multisampling
 - [x] Make multisampling configurable
-- [ ] Have a single global PipelineLayout?

 ### Descriptor sets
-- [x] Free descriptor sets after destruction of resources
-- [x] Make more flexible DescriptorManager with customizable pools and sets
-- [ ] Default bound descriptor sets for assets that don't have defined properties (like textures) -- maybe not needed
 - [ ] Make a better abstraction for updating descriptor sets

 ### GLTF models